ArthurWang010203/IMSA-3D-Printer-Management/README.md

 * NOOBS (Raspbian) - NOOBS: https://www.raspberrypi.org/downloads/noobs/
   - Download the zip for the NOOBS 3.5.0 OS (not NOOBS Lite) from the link above
-  - Format a micro SD card (at least 16GB) with FAT32 and empty memory
+  - Format a micro SD card (at least 16GB) with FAT32 and empty memory (windows comes with methods to do this)
   - Extract NOOBS's zipped folder to a micro SD card (tutorial: https://thepi.io/how-to-install-noobs-on-the-raspberry-pi/)
   - Using an HDMI cable and adapter to project the pi to a monitor, boot it up and select Raspbian/Raspberry Pi Operating System
   - Set up WiFi